Kevin Swindell: Stock car career

-In 2006, Swindell made his debut in stock car racing in the ARCA Racing Series event at Salem, finishing 14th.
-He ran three more races that year with a best of 11th at Toledo.
-In 2008, Swindell made his NASCAR debut running two K&N Pro Series East races at Mansfield and Stafford Springs, finishing 13th and 16th in those events.
-In 2009, he ran three more races in the series with a best of 3rd at Loudon, his first career NASCAR top five finish.
-In 2010, Swindell ran the full schedule scoring two poles, one top 5 and 4 top tens and finishing 7th in the points.
-He also ran an ARCA race at Rockingham where he won the pole and led the most laps but finished 2nd.
+In 2006, Swindell made his debut in stock car racing in the ARCA Racing Series event at Salem, finishing fourteenth.
+He ran three more races that year with a best of eleventh at Toledo.
+In 2008, Swindell made his NASCAR debut running two K&N Pro Series East races at Mansfield and Stafford Springs, finishing thirteenth and sixteenth in those events.
+In 2009, he ran three more races in the series with a best of 3rd at Loudon, his first career NASCAR top-five finish.
+In 2010, Swindell ran the full schedule scoring two poles, one top-five and four top-tens and finishing seventh in the points.
+He also ran an ARCA race at Rockingham where he won the pole and led the most laps but finished second.
 He made his NASCAR Nationwide Series debut at New Hampshire driving for Baker Curb Racing, but start and parked and finished 42nd.
 Swindell also ran two more events that year but had DNF's in those as well.

-In 2011, Swindell drove the No. 16 Ford for Roush Fenway Racing in the Nationwide race at Dover filling in for the ill Trevor Bayne at the time, qualified an impressive 5th and ran very well until being taken out nearly halfway in a controversial incident with Alex Kennedy; after an accident, Kennedy pulled across the racetrack while attempting to rejoin the field, leaving Swindell with nowhere to go and triggering a major accident; Swindell wound up finishing 31st.
+In 2011, Swindell drove the No. 16 Ford for Roush Fenway Racing in the Nationwide race at Dover filling in for the ill Trevor Bayne at the time, qualified an impressive fifth and ran very well until being taken out nearly halfway in a controversial incident with Alex Kennedy; after an accident, Kennedy pulled across the racetrack while attempting to rejoin the field, leaving Swindell with nowhere to go and triggering a major accident; Swindell wound up finishing 31st.
 Swindell also ran one ARCA race at Daytona, starting and finishing 12th.

 In 2012, Swindell ran 8 ARCA Racing Series events and won his first career ARCA victory at Chicagoland Speedway, leading every single lap from the pole.
 He finished a career best 22nd in points that season.
 He also ran two NASCAR Nationwide Series events with Biagi-DenBeste Racing late in the season, finishing ninth at Texas Motor Speedway, his first career top-ten finish, and finishing 21st in the season finale at Homestead-Miami Speedway.
 For 2013, he signed with Biagi-DenBeste Racing to run 15 races in the Nationwide Series, competing for Rookie of the Year.
 In September, it was announced that Swindell would compete in the Sprint Cup Series for Swan Racing, at New Hampshire Motor Speedway; he finished 38th in the event.

 On August 13, 2014, Venturini Motorsports announced that Swindell would replace the injured John Wes Townley in the No. 15 Toyota at the Springfield Mile's ARCA race; Swindell won the event, his second win in the series.